-Identifying Alternative Product Actions.
-Prevention strategies require diverse stakeholders and specific industries to identify alternative products and pilot plastic waste reduction solutions.
-This Strategy calls for advancements in technological innovation to identify alternative products, sourcing, design, and plastic reduction strategies that may be voluntarily taken by targeted industries - and influence domestic and global markets with alternative products, design, or materials.
+As the project continues to roll out resources and trainings in Spring 2022, the Reusable California Policy Playbook and resource hub can help local governments pursue more comprehensive reuse and reduction strategies rather than continuing to address single use plastics in foodware on an item by item basis.
+Identifying & Advancing Product Alternatives.
+Effective pollution prevention requires specific industries and diverse stakeholders to advance innovation, identify actions to advance alternative products, and pilot plastic waste reduction solutions.
+This Strategy calls for advancements in technology to identify alternative products, sourcing, design, and overall plastic reduction strategies that may be voluntarily taken up by targeted industries - and influence domestic and global markets with improved products, design, or materials.

-Targeted workshops to identify alternate product sources and design, and to facilitate the use of these alternatives can elevate and advance California's plastic reduction and microplastic reduction goals.
-Priority industries and products to investigate and reduce microplastic contributions to the marine environment include: (1) vehicle tires, (2) textiles, (3) foodware, (4) agriculture, and (5) fisheries & aquaculture.11 Alternative materials and design of pre-production plastics, granules of plastic less than 5 mm in size known as 'nurdles,' should also be explored.
-Alternative product considerations include life cycle assessments that incorporate climate, social, and food security impacts, and chemical additive safety to avoid regrettable substitutes, in addition to recommendations and immediate actions to enact plastic pollution prevention strategies.
+Targeted, sector-specific workshops should be held to investigate, conduct an alternatives analysis, and identify sector-specific recommendations to reduce microplastic pollution from the following priority industries: (1) vehicle tires, (2) textiles, (3) single-use foodware and packaging, (4) agriculture, and (5) fisheries & aquaculture.15 Alternative materials and design of pre-production plastics, granules of plastic less than 5 mm in size known as 'nurdles,' should also be explored.
+These workshops should result in explicit sector-specific recommendations and immediate actions to enact plastic pollution prevention strategies, based on the use, cost-effectiveness, and benefit of each product and product alternative, life cycle assessments that incorporate global climate, social, and food security impacts consistent with the United Nations Sustainable Development Goals,16 and chemical additive safety to avoid regrettable substitutions.